 Head Injuries

-Since children who’ve experienced significant head injuries have developed ADHD, some scientists believe there is a link.
-But as to how this link works remains unclear.
+Since children who’ve experienced significant head injuries have developed ADHD, some scientists believe there’s a link.
+Still, how this link works remains unclear.

 For example, some research suggests it can take well over a decade after a head injury for ADHD to develop. ¹⁰